-If you’re suffering from psoriasis that has been difficult to treat, your physician may throw out the “C” word as a treatment option.
+If you are suffering from psoriasis that has been difficult to treat, your physician may throw out the C word as a treatment option: chemotherapy for psoriasis.

 We typically associate chemotherapy as a treatment option for cancer but it can also be used to treat a variety of other types of conditions when other treatments have failed.